 INSTRUCTOR: Dr. Narda Robinson and Rhonda Reich

 This program is RACE/NYSED approved for 14 CE Credit Hours.
 This course is open to all licensed veterinarians, 4th-year veterinary students, and licensed veterinary rehabilitation specialists.

 REGISTER EARLY – SPACE IS LIMITED!

 Canine Medical Massage – Techniques and Clinical Applications by Narda G. Robinson, DO, DVM, MS, FAAMA and Shelly Sheets, BA, CMT, CAMT is required.
 You can purchase the book at AAHA.

-Registrants must be either licensed veterinarians or hold an equivalent credential such as serving as faculty in a veterinary college or fourth-year veterinary students with written permission from their college dean or dean’s office or a licensed veterinary technician.
+Registrants must be either licensed veterinarians or hold an equivalent credential such as serving as faculty in a veterinary college or fourth-year veterinary students with written permission from their college dean or dean’s office.

 When Does the Course Start?